ros2/ros2_documentation/source/How-To-Guides/ROS1-Migration/Migration-Guide-CPP.rst

 * See :doc:`ROS 2 CLI usage <../../Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Parameters/Understanding-ROS2-Parameters>` for a better understanding of how the CLI tools work and its differences with ROS 1 tooling.

-* See :doc:`../../How-To-Guides/Parameters-YAML-files-migration-guide` to see how YAML parameter files are parsed in ROS 2 and their differences with ROS implementation.
+* See :doc:`Migration-Guide-Parameters-YAML` to see how YAML parameter files are parsed in ROS 2 and their differences with ROS implementation.

 Launch files
 ------------

 While launch files in ROS 1 are always specified using `.xml <https://wiki.ros.org/roslaunch/XML>`__ files, ROS 2 supports Python scripts to enable more flexibility (see `launch package <https://github.com/ros2/launch/tree/{REPOS_FILE_BRANCH}/launch>`__) as well as XML and YAML files.
-See `separate tutorial <../../How-To-Guides/Launch-files-migration-guide>` on migrating launch files from ROS 1 to ROS 2.
+See `separate tutorial <Migration-Guide-Launch>` on migrating launch files from ROS 1 to ROS 2.

 Example: Converting an existing ROS 1 package to use ROS 2
 ----------------------------------------------------------